What Company Logos Looked Like When They Were Young

 Coca-Cola switched to its classic red logo in 1947.

 We all know the news can be a bit doom and gloom.
 But this old NBC label takes things to a whole new level.

 BK’s original logo paid homage to its “Burger King” character.
 You’ll never guess what these popular brands are called in other countries.

-Firefox used to be represdented by a … fire-y swan?
+Firefox used to be represented by a … fire-y swan?

-The “long distance telephone” logo was a trademark of Bell System, one of the precursors to AT&T. You’ll never guess what AT&T actually means.
+The “long distance telephone” logo was a trademark of Bell System, one of the precursors to AT&T. Check out these company names that you didn’t know had secret meanings.

 After more than a century in business, Mercedes Benz decided an ironic logo could represent them just as well as their name.